blinry/blinry.org/content/about/index.md

 ## License

-Unless credited otherwise, all content on this site is available under the terms of the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
-Please consider [supporting me on Patreon]().
+Unless noted otherwise, all content on this site is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/) license, or *CC BY-SA 4.0* for short.

+This means that you’re free to **share** and to **adapt** them: You can copy and redistribute them in any medium or format.
+You can give them to your kids or students, include them in presentations or on flyers.
+You can also remix, modify, and build upon the material.

+As long as you respect the following terms:

+- **attribution** – give appropriate credit, read Creative Commons' [best practises page](https://wiki.creativecommons.org/wiki/Best_practices_for_attribution) to learn how

+- **share-alike** – if make modifications, you must distribute them under the same license as the original

+## Support

+Please consider [supporting me on Patreon](http://patreon.com/blinry).
 There are also other ways of [leaving me a tip](/tip-jar/).